Join the National Train Day Celebration at Verde Canyon Railroad

 We are proud to celebrate National Train Day on Saturday, May 14, 2016.

 On National Train Day, Verde Canyon Railroad applauds the important history of American railroads with an entertaining and educational event at their Clarkdale depot.
-Taking place from 10:00am-1:00pm, this free event is fun for all ages, including exhibits and activities from local attractions and organizations as well as guided tours of the John Bell Museum and the train’s vintage rail cars.
+Explore our outdoor storyboards and take a tour of the John Bell Museum.

 The classic style and impeccable service of Verde Canyon Railroad is reflective of the magnificent Canyon through which the train travels on a daily basis.
 Visitors from all over the world have appreciated both the raw power of the FP7 engines and mid-century style of the restored Pullman train cars.